lucapette/web/main/content/writing/my-engineering-management-values.md

 do "the right thing" and expect them to follow you.
 You have to be the person that does "the right thing".

-It's obviously harder to lead by example when the teams grow.
-Most of the people will not interact with me every day so I can't really provide daily examples.
+It's obviously harder to lead by example when teams grow.
+Most of the people don't interact with me every day so I can't really provide daily examples.

 Once again, written communication comes very handy.
-I write down "do and don't" documents for the team.
+I write down "do and don't" documents.

 These documents look a little like the list I just shared but they use a different writing style.
 Items look like "Use inclusive language" or "it's